n8chan/Project-Management/FINAL PAPERS/Yu_Xia.md

 ### Conclusion

 This project is a development plan for a mental health support app that brings together CBT and mindfulness in a simple, useful way.
 The app is designed for people who want to take small steps toward better mental health.
-By using principles from this course—like working open, thinking in feature lifecycles, and managing projects with flexibility—I created a realistic plan for building and testing this app.
+By using principles from this course—like working open, thinking in feature lifecycles, and managing projects with flexibility, which I created a realistic plan for building and testing this app.
 I hope this project shows how even a small team can create something helpful by using good planning and focusing on real user needs.